Wet Weather Driving Tips – Staying Safe in the Rain

 Maintain a good grip on the steering wheel

-Heavy rain is often accompanied by strong winds so make sure that you are in control of your vehicle – with good grip on the steering wheel.
+Heavy rain is often accompanied by strong winds, so make sure that you are in control of your vehicle with a good grip on the steering wheel.
 It is best to be prepared for a sudden gust of wind to prevent you being taken by surprise and unable to react quickly enough.

 Flooding

-An extended period of heavy rain inevitably leads to flooding in some areas.
-Some roads that are near rivers flood often and these will have markers which indicate how deep the standing water is.
+An extended period of heavy rain or a sudden downpour inevitably leads to flooding in some areas.
+Some roads near rivers often flood and these will have markers which indicate how deep the standing water is.

 Breaking down in the rain